SavourySnaX/RetroEditor/README.md

 There is an initial tile image viewer for Phantasy Star 2 (Sega Megadrive/Genesis) (I have the sprites for maps mostly extracted, but not integrated here yet).

-There is an initial (current focus) pass on extracting the level layouts from Rollercoaster (ZX Spectrum).
+There is an initial pass on extracting the level layouts from Rollercoaster (ZX Spectrum).

-There is a remote mame debugger plugin (requires [Mame fork with branch for debugger support](https://github.com/SavourySnaX/mame/tree/rdebug)) - Note its currently expecting to be debugging Rollercoaster.
-It should be started as shown [here](https://github.com/SavourySnaX/RetroEditor/blob/2f65b1a9cc33011dd8fa563737ccfcc9fae75e70/Source/Plugins/DebuggerPlugins/MameRemote.cs#L3)
+There is an initial pass on extracting the level backgrounds from Fairlight (ZX Spectrum).
+There is a Metroid (Nintendo Entertainment System) base plugin - it does nothing more than override the starting location at this point.

+If building from source, there is a developer mode (although I intend to enable this in future), this adds another menu, that allows loading a custom fork of libretro mame.

 ## Documenting Formats